mkistler/azure-api-style-guide/openapi-style-guide.md

 ### Support for pagination

-If the operation returns a list that is potentially large, it should support pagination.

 To support pagination:
 - The operation should have the `x-ms-pageable` annotation
 - The operation response should contain a top-level `value` property of type array and required